Which measures will you arrange to minimize the environmental problems arising due to non-degradable plastic?

 The bulk of plastic waste comes from developing countries.
-Rapid population growth and a swelling middle class means the consumption of plastic is increasing faster than the capacity to handle the plastic waste, and therefore much of the excess ends up in the sea. lished to develop waste management and recycling infrastructure.
+Rapid population growth and a swelling middle class mean the consumption of plastic is increasing faster than the capacity to handle the plastic waste, and therefore much of the excess ends up in the sea.
+To develop a waste management and recycling infrastructure.

 4. Increased mapping, surveillance and research:

 There is still much we do not know about the plastic problem.
-Researchers estimate that more than 70 percent of the plastic ends up on the sea floor.
+Researchers estimate that more than 70 per cent of the plastic ends up on the seafloor.
 Over time, it breaks down into tiny particles, but we do not know what happens to this material or how to get rid of it.
-The efforts to map and monitor, as well as conduct research on the negative effects, must be strengthened.
+The efforts to map and monitor, as well as to conduct research on the negative effects, must be strengthened.